Cardinal Strategic Wealth Guidance Purchases 47 Shares of Meta Platforms Inc. (NASDAQ:FB)

 Cardinal Strategic Wealth Guidance boosted its position in Meta Platforms Inc. (NASDAQ:FB) by 4.9% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 1,015 shares of the social networking company’s stock after acquiring an additional 47 shares during the quarter.
 Cardinal Strategic Wealth Guidance’s holdings in Meta Platforms were worth $344,000 as of its most recent filing with the Securities & Exchange Commission.

 A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in FB.
 OLD Mission Capital LLC bought a new position in shares of Meta Platforms during the third quarter valued at about $251,000.
-Meitav Dash Investments Ltd. grew its stake in shares of Meta Platforms by 65.5% in the second quarter.
-Meitav Dash Investments Ltd. now owns 80,321 shares of the social networking company’s stock worth $27,954,000 after purchasing an additional 31,781 shares during the last quarter.
-Hemenway Trust Co LLC grew its stake in shares of Meta Platforms by 3.6% in the second quarter.
-Hemenway Trust Co LLC now owns 2,131 shares of the social networking company’s stock worth $741,000 after purchasing an additional 74 shares during the last quarter.
-Ironwood Investment Counsel LLC grew its stake in shares of Meta Platforms by 225.5% in the second quarter.
-Ironwood Investment Counsel LLC now owns 6,361 shares of the social networking company’s stock worth $2,211,000 after purchasing an additional 4,407 shares during the last quarter.
-Finally, Stableford Capital II LLC grew its stake in shares of Meta Platforms by 1.9% in the second quarter.
-Stableford Capital II LLC now owns 16,773 shares of the social networking company’s stock worth $5,832,000 after purchasing an additional 320 shares during the last quarter.
+Meitav Dash Investments Ltd. grew its stake in shares of Meta Platforms by 65.5% during the second quarter.
+Meitav Dash Investments Ltd. now owns 80,321 shares of the social networking company’s stock valued at $27,954,000 after buying an additional 31,781 shares during the last quarter.
+Hemenway Trust Co LLC grew its stake in shares of Meta Platforms by 3.6% during the second quarter.
+Hemenway Trust Co LLC now owns 2,131 shares of the social networking company’s stock valued at $741,000 after buying an additional 74 shares during the last quarter.
+Ironwood Investment Counsel LLC grew its stake in shares of Meta Platforms by 225.5% during the second quarter.
+Ironwood Investment Counsel LLC now owns 6,361 shares of the social networking company’s stock valued at $2,211,000 after buying an additional 4,407 shares during the last quarter.
+Finally, Stableford Capital II LLC grew its stake in shares of Meta Platforms by 1.9% during the second quarter.
+Stableford Capital II LLC now owns 16,773 shares of the social networking company’s stock valued at $5,832,000 after buying an additional 320 shares during the last quarter.
 65.74% of the stock is currently owned by institutional investors and hedge funds.

-FB has been the topic of several recent analyst reports.
-Barclays cut their target price on Meta Platforms from $430.00 to $420.00 and set an “overweight” rating on the stock in a research note on Tuesday, October 26th.
-Wells Fargo & Company lowered their price objective on shares of Meta Platforms from $450.00 to $425.00 and set an “overweight” rating for the company in a report on Tuesday, October 26th.
-Zacks Investment Research lowered shares of Meta Platforms from a “buy” rating to a “hold” rating and set a $409.00 price objective for the company. in a report on Wednesday, September 29th.
-Morgan Stanley lowered their price objective on shares of Meta Platforms from $400.00 to $365.00 and set an “overweight” rating for the company in a report on Tuesday, October 26th.
-Finally, Rosenblatt Securities upgraded shares of Meta Platforms from a “neutral” rating to a “buy” rating and set a $400.00 price objective for the company in a report on Tuesday, October 26th.
-Eight analysts have rated the stock with a hold rating, thirty-two have assigned a buy rating and two have issued a strong buy rating to the company.
-Based on data from MarketBeat, the stock currently has an average rating of “Buy” and a consensus target price of $398.21.

 Meta Platforms stock opened at $336.35 on Friday.
 Meta Platforms Inc. has a one year low of $244.61 and a one year high of $384.33.
 The stock has a market capitalization of $935.64 billion, a PE ratio of 24.01, a price-to-earnings-growth ratio of 1.19 and a beta of 1.29.
 The business’s fifty day moving average is $332.38 and its 200 day moving average is $345.84.